Google

 What are Hybrid Cars?

 Hybrid Cars vs. Hydrogen Powered Cars.
-Many experts say that the hybrid is just the first step on the road toward hydrogen-powered cars which are the ultimate energy saving vehicle.
-President Bush has endorsed the hydrogen car as the way to beat the energy crisis.
+Many experts say that the hybrid caris just the first step on the road toward hydrogen-powered cars which are the ultimate energy saving vehicle.
+Former President Bush endorsed the hydrogen car as the way to beat the energy crisis.
 All our problems will be over when we finally enter the "hydrogen" era!
 Maybe so.....and then again maybe not.
 Several decades ago, I also heard that our energy problems would be over when we entered the solar energy era.
-Driven any solar powered cars lately?
+Driven any solar-powered cars lately?
 How far away is the solar era?
-(To be fair, solar energy is beginning to look more competitive.)
+(To be fair, solar energy is finally beginning to look more competitive.)

 I don't want to poke too much fun at solar energy or shale oil or hydrogen-powered cars.
 We shouldn't give up on any type of possible alternative energy source.
 And as far as what my opinion is worth on this subject, It should also be noted that I didn't think much of hybrid cars when I first heard of the concept!